tracee/tracee/binding/springmvc/README.md

 ## Installation

-To your Spring dependencies add `tracee-springmvc`.
-That's all! - For example in maven-style projects add to the `pom.xml`:
+Add `tracee-springmvc` to your application dependencies.
+That's all! - For example in maven-style projects add the following coordinates to the `pom.xml`:

 ```xml
 <dependencies>